-Requested by: Location of Event (Building)
+Location of Event (Building)

-Date of Event: Number of Persons to Attend:
+Number of Persons to Attend:

-Event Description :

-Banner Org: Estimated Cost \$:
+Estimated Cost \$:

-Signature of Financial Manager: Date:
+Date:

-Approved: Date:
+Date:

-(Dean or Vice President's signature)

-Budget Approval : Date:
+Date:

-(Director of Administrative Services)
+Number of Persons to Attend:

-The Committee on General Education review ws courses to insure that there is a reasonable conne ction between the course outline and the competency.
+General Education Course Approval Application The Committee on General Education reviews courses to insure that there is a reasonable connection between the course outline and the competency.
 The effectiveness of the diversity of courses representing each competency will be determined through routine assessment of student work selected by faculty teaching the course.
-Faculty teaching the course will determine the best approach to helping students reach the general education learning outcomes. a rotating basis.
-Faculty teaching these courses shou - portfolios, etc.) that represents the student's ability t form of the artifact is entirely up to the person teachi ion courses should be prepared to supply samples of . student work when the particular competency is be ing assessed.
+Faculty teaching the course will determine the best approach to helping students reach the general education learning outcomes.
+All competency courses will be assessed on a rotating basis.
+Faculty teaching these courses should identify an artifact (papers, tests, video recordings, portfolios, etc.) that represents the student's ability to demonstrate the outcomes described.
+The form of the artifact is entirely up to the person teaching the course, but faculty teaching general education courses should be prepared to supply samples of student work when the particular competency is being assessed.
 Department Course Number and Title What are the course pre-requisites?
 Will this course be open to all majors?
 We as sk for tracking of the availability of competency courses only.
-It has no bearing on course app oroval.
-General Education designation requested (r no more than two competencies may be selected).
-For or definitions = w.wcsu.edu/committees/gened/committee.asp First Year Navigation (FY) Oral Communication (OC) Creative Process (CP) Quantitative Reasoning (QR) Critical Thinking (CT) Scientific Inquiry (SI) Health and Wellness (HW) Writing Tier 2 (W2) Intercultural Competency (IC) Writing Tier 3 (W3) Information Literacy (IL) Culminating Gen-Ed Exp.
-(CE) ss the learning outcomes for this competency?
-Please nrovide a course that are designed to meet each learning outcomes - acsorption of the types of activities in the c ourse that are acsigned to meet each learning outco ss the learning outcomes for this competency?
-Please = description of the types of activities in the o course that are designed to meet each learning outco me.
-Please attach a copy of your course outline and be sure it includes the competency definition and d learning outcomes. •
+It has no bearing on course ap proval. of the competencies check here http://www w.wcsu.edu/o T First Year Navigation (FY) Oral Communication (OC) Creative Process (CP) Quantitative Reasoning (QR) Critical Thinking (CT) Scientific Inquiry (SI) Health and Wellness (HW) Writing Tier 2 (W2) Intercultural Competency (IC) Writing Tier 3 (W3) Information Literacy (IL) Culminating Gen-Ed Exp.
+(CE) Competency 1: How does this course address the learning outcomes for this competency?
+Please provide a description of the types of activities in the course that are designed to meet each learning outcome.
+Competency 2: How does this course addre description of the types of activities in the - =

+Please attach a copy of your course outline and be sure it includes the competency definition and learning outcomes.